Distillation of Large Language Models via Concrete Score Matching: Experimental Details

-\textbf{Task-specific distillation:} We follow the experimental setup of \citet{xu2025speculative} with a fixed dataset.
+\textbf{Experimental setup:} We verify the effectiveness of CSD across diverse tasks, including dialogue summarization, low-resource translation, and arithmetic reasoning.
+Distillation was conducted on DialogSum~\citep{chen-etal-2021-dialogsum}, Flores-200~\citep{costa2022no}, and GSM8K~\citep{cobbe2021training} datasets, following the experimental setup of \cite{xu2025speculative} with a fixed dataset.
+We used \texttt{Gemma-7B-IT}~\citep{team2024gemma}, fine-tuned with SFT as the teacher and \texttt{Gemma-2B-IT} as the student.
+We compared with the baselines using the same teacher, changing only the loss function.

 For teacher SFT, we trained summarization and arithmetic reasoning for 3 epochs and translation for 10 epochs, using the full datasets.
-Model evaluation was performed every 16 steps, and the checkpoint with the lowest validation loss was selected.The batch size was fixed to 128 for all tasks, with the learning rate set to 1e-5.
+Model evaluation was performed every 16 steps, and the checkpoint with the lowest validation loss was selected.
+The batch size was fixed to 128 for all tasks, with the learning rate set to 1e-5.
 For each task in distillation, we distilled both the baselines and our method from the same teacher checkpoint with a fixed learning rate of 1e-5 and batch size of 8, using about 1,000 samples.
 We trained for 3 epochs on summarization and arithmetic reasoning, and 10 epochs on translation.
 For the baselines, checkpoints were saved every 25 steps, and the one with the lowest validation loss was used for evaluation.
 For CSD, since the loss itself cannot be directly computed and training relies on its gradient, validation loss was unavailable; thus, we evaluated using the final checkpoint.
 For all tasks, we set $w_1$ and $w_2$ using the teacher’s and student’s probabilities.
 For evaluation, we used task-specific metrics: COMET \citep{rei-etal-2022-comet} for translation, ROUGE-L \citep{lin-2004-rouge} for summarization, and answer accuracy for arithmetic reasoning, all evaluated on each task’s test dataset.